FAIRmat-NFDI/nomad-docs/docs/tutorial/workflows_projects.md

 # Managing workflows and projects

 [NOMAD Tutorial Workflow](https://fairmat-nfdi.github.io/nomad-tutorial-workflows/latest){:target="\_blank"} provides a stand-alone tutorial on workflow and project management with NOMAD.
-It utilizes the `nomad-utility-workflows` python module to lower the entry barrier for advanced NOMAD usage.
+It utilizes the `nomad-utility-workflows` Python module to lower the entry barrier for advanced NOMAD usage.

 ## 🧭 What You Will Learn